 In a nutshell, a frugivore diet is our species’ natural diet and can be highly beneficial if done right.
 A fruitarian, fruit-only diet is not biologically appropriate for humans nor sustainable long-term.

 In this article, we explore the two related, but distinct, fruit-based diets and how they differ in terms of nutrition.

 Why do people even consider a fruit-based diet?

 High-fruit, raw nutrition does seem radical at first glance, but there are serious biological aspects to consider before dismissing the idea!
 A fruit-based way of eating is not a random new diet but rather based on human biology.
 Instead of another fabricated diet, we desperately need to know what the original natural human diet looks like.
 After all, we do have a species-specific diet, just like any other species!
 In the case of humans, this is a tropical fruit-based diet, which is backed up by the mounting evidence of our frugivorous nature.
 And finally, science is picking up the importance of tropical fruits for health.
 So let’s dive into the three things we need to know to understand a fruit diet:

-- Biologically, we are specialized fruit-eaters (frugivores).
+- Biologically, humans are specialized fruit-eaters, also called frugivores.

 - Cooking is not part of any species-specific diet in the wild.

 - Frugivores in nature do not only eat fruits, but a diversity of food groups.

 It is self-explanatory that eating the species’ natural diet, which has evolved over time, is essential for the body’s functional integrity – and thus good health.
 Not surprisingly, real-life experiences show the benefits of adopting a fruit-based diet, like rejuvenation and regeneration.
 However, there are nutritional shortcomings and risks associated with fruit-based diets, which we have elaborated on in another article.